dreamalligator/petrie-itis/README.md

 const nepenthes = new ITISSearcher('nepenthes');
 ```

-This queries the ITIS database, saves the raw response, and caches the formatted data.
+This queries the ITIS database, and caches the formatted data.
 There is a `refresh` convenience method to query the database again in case there was a network error.

 ## Getting started